Creatine

 Strong — for muscle and strength when paired with resistance training; for cognitive resilience under metabolic stress (sleep loss, hypoxia, acute fatigue); for safety across all studied populations.

-Moderate — for cognitive benefit in older adults and clinical populations; for glucose handling alongside exercise; for vegan/vegetarian cognitive baseline.
+Moderate — for cognitive benefit in older adults and clinical populations; for glucose handling alongside exercise; for vegan/vegetarian cognitive baseline; for slowed bone loss and improved bone geometry in postmenopausal women with concurrent resistance training.

-Weak / preliminary — for cognitive benefit in well-rested healthy young adults; for direct effects on neurodegenerative disease progression.
+Weak / preliminary — for cognitive benefit in well-rested healthy young adults; for depression as an adjunct; for emerging fatigue indications (long COVID, fibromyalgia, ME/CFS); for pregnancy and perimenopause.

 Muscle and strength